What is influenza (flu)?

 Influenza (flu) is an easily spread

 respiratory tract infection.
-It is caused by a virus.
-About 1 in 20 to 1 in 5 of people
+It’s caused by a virus.
+Millions of people get the flu

 The flu can make people of any age